nest/nest-simulator/pynest/examples/Potjans_2014/README.rst

 Description
 ###########

 This is a PyNEST implementation of the microcircuit model by Potjans and Diesmann [1]_.
+The network model represents 4 layers of cortex, L2/3, L4, L5, and L6, each consisting of 2 populations of excitatory and inhibitory neurons.
 The original sli version can be found `here <https://github.com/nest/nest-simulator/tree/master/examples/nest/Potjans_2014>`__.

 The current example contains several files: